 About the project

 In the European Union (EU), women account for about 73% of the total number of “missing” entrepreneurs (OECD & European Commission (2023) - Report on Missing Entrepreneurs).
-There could be an additional 5.5 million women starting and managing new businesses in the European Union, if everyone had an equal opportunity to transform their ideas into a business and if women participated in early-stage entrepreneurship at the same rate as 30-49 year old men (idem).
-Women consistently outnumber men in university degrees, but they are underrepresented in ESTEAM (ESTEAM stands for entrepreneurship, science, technology, engineering, arts and mathematics.) disciplines like entrepreneurship, science, technology, engineering, digital arts and mathematics.
+There could be an additional 5.5 million women starting and managing new businesses in the European Union, if everyone had an equal opportunity to transform their ideas into a business and if women participated in early-stage entrepreneurship at the same rate as 30-49 year old men, underlines the report.
+Women consistently outnumber men in university degrees, but they are underrepresented in ESTEAM (ESTEAM stands for entrepreneurship, science, technology, engineering, arts and mathematics.)

 Because of this gap, the European Commission is committed to supporting women and girls to pursue their interests, motivations and choices more easily, and achieve their full potential.
 This policy is underlined in the EU SME Strategy for a Sustainable and Digital Europe, the SME Relief Package, the New Skills Agenda, the Digital Education Action Plan, and the Gender Equality Strategy 2020‑2025.

-This project aims to address two main challenges, namely the lack of data on women entrepreneurs and the low number of role models that can inspire girls and women to study and pursue careers in the ESTEAM areas.
+This project (EISMEA/2023/OP/0017 -Support to Women Entrepreneurs) aims to address two main challenges, namely the lack of data on women entrepreneurs and the low number of role models that can inspire girls and women to study and pursue careers in the ESTEAM areas.

 As such, it serves a dual purpose: to take stock of the current state of women’s entrepreneurship in Europe and to showcase the remarkable work of girls and women who are active in entrepreneurship, science and technology and can inspire girls and women to follow suit.